rob550-docs/rob550-docs.github.io/docs/botlab/how-to-guide/mbot-vision-guide.md

 $ python3 tag_cone_detection.py
 ```
 - It runs apriltag and cone detection.
 When a tag or a cone is detected, the pose estimation results will be displayed on the screen.
+- The weights we provide is under `utils/cone_detection_model.pt`, you can train your own model for better result.
 - You can change the fps and image resolution in `utils/config.py` to save computational resources.

 {: .important}